 Shopify may restrict you to one Shopify store per account, but there is a solution that won’t cost you Shopify Plus’ $2,000 monthly fee.

-You can link your stores together using a product inventory management (PIM) solution, which is provided as an app, to get a bird’s eye view of all of your locations.
+You can link your stores together using a product inventory management (PIM) solution, which is an app, to get a bird’s eye view of your locations.
 Before it is shared across all of your shops, you only have to make one change to your inventory, product descriptions, orders, and so on.

 If you run a dropshipping store, you may also connect it with your supplier so that your consumers will be aware of what’s available and what’s not.